arockett/ctip/README.md

 ## Security

-If you discover any security related issues, please email [me](aminor65ii@gmail.com) instead of using the issue tracker.
+If you discover any security related issues, please email me at aminor65ii@gmail.com instead of using the issue tracker.

 With that being said, any communication ctip does with the outside world is through